M-T3K/Syren/README.md

 ## Downloading and Compiling Syren

-Using CMDER:
 `λ cd go\to\directory\` to go to the directory you want.

 Then:

 `λ git clone https://github.com/M-T3K/Syren.git`

 `λ cd Syren\Syren` to go to the location of the Syren Solution.

 From There:

 `λ start Syren.sln` to open the Syren Solution in Visual Studio.

 `λ code .` if you are using Visual Studio Code to open the folder or `λ code-insiders .` if you are using the nightly VSCode build.

 From within Visual Studio, you can right click the solution and click **Build Solution** or press `Ctrl. + Shift + B` to compile Syren.
 Make sure you are on Release Mode, and that you have chosen the right version.
+The Folders `\Output\` and `\build\` should be created, and

 ## Usage